zfrygt/HOS/receptionist/README.md

 ### Capabilities
 	* Detect and save the people's faces to DB
 	* Learn who they are
-	* Store the visit date
+	* Talks to the "Book Keeper" to store the visit date